deltarobotone/one-easy-protocol/README.md

 <img src="https://github.com/deltarobotone/image_database/blob/master/logos/logos%20(9).PNG" width="300">

-Delta-Robot One recieve data in a very simple way which is developed for arduino based simple robot systems.
+Delta-Robot One recieve data in a very simple way which is developed for arduino based simple robot systems.This Pothon package includes classes and functions to privide an high level API for an easy usage of Delta-Robot One controlled from a system connected over USB.
+Use example "test.py" to do the first steps...

 ## Use python package manager to install one easy protocol on your system